cglindkamp/run-mailcap-rs/README.md

   "-rs" suffix, so run-mailcap and run-mailcap-rs can live side by side.
 - replacement of the filename (%s) in commands is supported; escaping % and other replacements is not
-- only a single file can be given to run-mailcap-rs, without mime type or encoding specified
+- only a single file with optional mime type can be given to run-mailcap-rs, without encoding specified

 Installation
 ------------